JennyBoyse/StandUp/README.md

 5. Please disable ‘Do not Disturb’ on your phone.
 This will ensure you receive push notifications from the app during testing.
 ![image](https://user-images.githubusercontent.com/56486001/171473514-994e59a0-cc88-40a2-8432-2352716f7249.png)

-## Image Credits
+## Credits
+This code has been developed by Jennifer Boyse as part of an undergraduate research project at the University of Bath.

-Image attributes are provided within the images > attributes file.
+Image attributes are provided within the assets > images > attributes file.
 These are 'free for commercial use' icons from the Flaticon or icons8 websites.
 Some icons have also been taken from the inbuilt Flutter Icons class within the Material App library.
 These can be found at the following link: https://api.flutter.dev/flutter/material/Icons-class.html

+Activity instructions attributes are provided within the assets > instructions_attributes file.